thibka/postprocessor/README.md

 // If no pass is added, the PostProcessor will simply render the scene with no effect.
 PostProcessor.init(renderer, scene, camera);

-// Then, any pass can be dynamiccaly added or removed PostProcessor.add('godrays', {
+// Then, any pass can be dynamically added or removed PostProcessor.add('godrays', {
     scene: scene,
     camera: camera,